-THL 342.
-Vatican II (3) (W) S/H A study of the path-breaking work of the Second Vatican Council, called the most significant religious event of the 20th century, and its impact on contemporary Christianity, both Catholic and ecumenical.
-Prerequisite: THL 101/190.
+- ican II (3) (W) S/H A study of the path-breaking work of the Second Vatican Council, called the most significant religious event of the 20th century, and its impact on contemporary Christianity, both Catholic and ecumenical.
+Prerequisite: THL 101/190. - THL 343.

-THL 343.
 Sacraments (3) S/H A study of the history and theology of individual sacraments and of sacraments in general.
 This course examines both classic views (Cyril of Jerusalem, Augustine, Aquinas, Trent) and recent developments, especially the teaching and reforms of Vatican II.
-Prerequisite: THL 101/190.
+Prerequisite: THL 101/190. - THL 344.

-THL 344.
 Christology (3) S/H An investigation into the theology of the personal identity of Jesus Christ.
 A critical analysis will focus selectively on the New Testament data, the trinitarian and Christological formulations of dogma, as well as some of the principal modern historical and theological interpretations.
-Prerequisite: THL 101/190.
+Prerequisite: THL 101/190. - THL 345.

-THL 345.
 Religion & Culture (3) (D) S A study of religious faith as a central fact of history and world culture through a reflective interpretation of major literary, historical, and theological documents.
-Prerequisite: THL 101/190.
+Prerequisite: THL 101/190. - THL 350.

-THL 350.
 Catholic Social Thought (3) (D) (W) M Contemporary Christians face complex social realities increasingly hostile to human flourishing, owing to the industrial and technological revolutions, capitalism, consumerism and globalization.
 This course explores some of the pivotal documents in the Catholic response to these developments, the social problems underlying these documents, and the stories of persons whose lives were informed by this tradition.
 Same course as POL 383.
-Prerequisite: six hours of theology or permission of instructor.
+Prerequisite: six hours of theology or permission of instructor. - THL 352.

-THL 352.
 Peace and Justice Issues (3) M A Christian approach to the basic ethical demands arising from being a citizen in the human family: the responsibility of nations and individuals to pursue, protect or establish peace; the imperative to seek justice in social and political structures.
 Current issues, e.g., war and peace, economic systems, environmental concern.
-Prerequisite: THL 101/190.
+Prerequisite: THL 101/190. - THL 353.

-THL 353.
 Human Sexuality & Marriage (3) M A Christian understanding of human sexuality and the ethical imperative for personal responsibility and integrity in behavior; issues of pre-marital sex and homosexuality.
 Catholic theology of marriage as sacrament, issues of divorce and remarriage, impediments, requirements for marriage.
-Prerequisite: THL 101/190.
+Prerequisite: THL 101/190. - THL 354.

-THL 354.
 Religion and International Politics (3) (D) (I) (W) M This course will explore the ambivalent role played by religion in global affairs: a source both of deadly conflicts and of acts of peacemaking.
-Particular themes include Islam in the international arena, religion and human rights, conceptions of world order, and United States foreign policy.
-Prerequisite: THL 101/190 and three additional hours of Theology or Social Sciences.
+Particular themes include Islam in the international arena, religion and human rights, conceptions of world order and United States foreign policy.
+Prerequisite: THL 101/190 and three additional hours of Theology or Social Sciences. - THL 363.

-THL 363.
 American Religious History (3) (W) H A study of the principal developments of religious experience and religious thought in the history of America, along with consideration of their impact on American culture.
-Prerequisite: THL 101/190.
+Prerequisite: THL 101/190. - THL 365.

-THL 365.
 Judaism (3) (D) H A theological study of the teaching and practice of Judaism.
 Both its historical traditions and present-day expressions are examined.
-Sponsored by the Jewish Chautauqua Society.
-Prerequisite: THL 101/190.
+Prerequisite: THL 101/190. - THL 384.

-THL 384.
 Special Topics in Theology (3) (I) This course satisfies the integrations core overlay requirement.
 It will explore a particular issue through the study of theology and a complementary discipline.
 May be repeated for credit as topics vary.
-Prerequisites: six hours theology or permission of instructor.
+Prerequisites: six hours theology or permission of instructor. - THL 385.
+Special Topics in Theology I (3) (D) This course satisfies the college-wide diversity requirement.
+May be repeated for credit as topics vary.
+Prerequisite: THL 101/190.